bwp91/homebridge-ewelink/README.md

 It is possible to continue to use the OEM functionality (eWeLink app, Google Home integration); this plugin requires no modification to the relay's firmware.

+## Why max?

+This is a fork of [homebridge-ewelink](https://github.com/gbro115/homebridge-ewelink), which is not being actively updated.
+There is another package named [homebridge-ewelin-plus](https://www.npmjs.com/package/homebridge-ewelink-plus) which is not updated for 6 months at the time of writing.
+The name is inspired by Apple's naming convention.

+This fork have the following notable changes / improvements:

+* Support login with phone number / email and password, which save your time from obtaining the authentication token with Charles once in a while.
+* Support sending heartbeat on the WebSocket connection, which greatly reduce the interval of reconnects, hence better stability.

 ## Shortcomings

 The plugin uses the same credentials as the eWeLink app.
-In order to obtain the authenticationToken, you'll need to use Charles to inspect the traffic and grab the value from the Authorization header.
-See below for information on how to obtain this value.
+In order to obtain the API URLs, you'll need to use Charles to inspect the traffic and grab the value from the API response.
+See below for information on how to obtain these value.

 Also, the code is of suboptimal quality.
 It was a quick-and-dirty plugin; feel free to contribute & improve.